gardener/documentation/hugo/content/050-tutorials/content/howto/service-cache-control/_index.md

 ## Solution
 In general you can avoid this pitfall with one of the solutions below:

  - use a cache buster + HTTP-Cache-Control(prefered)
- - use HTTP-Cache-Control with a lower timeframe
+ - use HTTP-Cache-Control with a lower retention period
  - disable the caching in the ingress (just for dev purpose)

-Please use your preferred search engine to get advice how to set the HTTP Header or setup a cache buster for your web framework (e.g. Express/NodeJS, SpringBoot,...)
+Learning how to set the HTTP header or setup a cache buster is left to the read as an exercise for your web framework (e.g. Express/NodeJS, SpringBoot,...)

-Below is an example how to disable the cache control for your ingress done with an annotation in your ingress YAML (just for dev purpose).
+Here an example how to disable the cache control for your ingress done with an annotation in your ingress YAML (during development).

 ```yaml
 ---